 Options transactions will be subject to limitations established by each of the exchanges, boards of trade or other trading facilities on which such options are traded.
 These limitations govern the maximum number of options in each class which may be written or purchased by a single investor or group of investors acting in concert, regardless of whether the options are written or purchased on the same or different exchanges, boards of trade or other trading facilities or are held or written in one or more accounts or through one or more brokers.
-Thus, the number of options that the Fund may write or purchase may be affected by options written or purchased by other investment advisory clients of the Subadvisor and/or Advisor, as applicable,.
+Thus, the number of options that the Fund may write or purchase may be affected by options written or purchased by other investment advisory clients of the Subadvisor and/or Advisor, as applicable.
 An exchange, board of trade or other trading facility may order the liquidation of positions found to be in excess of these limits, and it may impose certain other sanctions.
 Commodity exchanges may also establish daily limits on the amount that the price of a futures contract or related option can vary from the previous day's settlement price.
 Once the daily limit is reached, no trades may be made that day at a price beyond the limit.
 This may prevent the Fund from closing out positions and limiting its losses.
-Position limits adopted by the CFTC may limit the Funds' ability to obtain indirect exposure to commodities through commodity futures contracts and related options or may increase the cost of such exposure.
+Position limits adopted by the CFTC may limit the Fund's ability to obtain indirect exposure to commodities through commodity futures contracts and related options or may increase the cost of such exposure.

 Futures Contracts and Options on Futures Contracts.
-To seek to increase total return or hedge against changes in interest rates, securities prices or currency exchange rates, the Fund may purchase and sell various kinds of futures contracts.
+The Fund is not authorized to enter into currency futures contracts and options on such contracts.
+Otherwise, to seek to increase total return or hedge against changes in interest rates, securities prices or currency exchange rates, the Fund may purchase and sell various kinds of futures contracts.
 The Fund may also purchase and write call and put options on futures contracts.
 The Fund may also enter into closing purchase and sale transactions with respect to any of these contracts and options.
 The futures contracts may be based on various securities (such as U.S. government securities), securities indices, foreign currencies, commodities and commodity indices and any other financial instruments and indices.
 All futures contracts entered into by the Fund are traded on U.S. or foreign exchanges or boards of trade that are licensed, regulated or approved by the Commodity Futures Trading Commission ("CFTC").